Mortgage Loans Explained: A Comprehensive Guide

 Interest: The cost of borrowing the money is typically expressed as an annual percentage rate (APR).

-Amortization is paying down the loan over time in regular instalments.
+Amortization is paying down the loan over time through regular installments.
 The dollars of each payment contain both principal and interest.

 Foreclosure: The legal process through which the lender takes ownership of the property because of missed mortgage payments.